pellcorp/kalico/docs/Load_Cell.md

 #### Filter Tuning

-The `drift_filter_cutoff_frequency` parameter should be selected based on observed drift during normal operation.

-Basic tuning guidelines:
-- Start with `drift_filter_cutoff_frequency: 0.5` Hz
-- Prusa uses 0.8 Hz (MK4) and 11.2 Hz (XL); this range is reasonable for experimentation
+The `drift_filter_cutoff_frequency` parameter can be automatically calibrated using `LOAD_CELL_PROBE_CALIBRATE CALIBRATION=DRIFT_FILTER`.
+See [Drift Filter Calibration](#drift-filter-calibration) for details.

-- Increase only until bowden tube drift is eliminated
-- Setting too high causes slow triggering and excessive force
-- Keep `trigger_force` low (default 75 g); the drift filter maintains internal readings near zero
+**Manual tuning:** If you prefer manual tuning, start with `drift_filter_cutoff_frequency: 0.5` Hz and increase only until bowden tube drift is eliminated.
+Setting too high causes slow triggering and excessive force.
+Keep `trigger_force` low (default 75 g); the drift filter maintains internal readings near zero.

-- Keep `force_safety_limit` conservative (default 2 kg) during tuning
-- Keep `drift_safety_limit` conservative (default 1 kg) during tuning
-- **Note:** Over-aggressive `drift_filter_cutoff_frequency` can distort tap shape and timing, triggering validation failures (e.g., `TAP_BREAK_CONTACT_TOO_LATE`).
+**Note:** Over-aggressive `drift_filter_cutoff_frequency` can distort tap shape and timing, triggering validation failures (e.g., `TAP_BREAK_CONTACT_TOO_LATE`).
 Reduce cutoff frequency or probing speed if such errors appear.

-Tuning of the other filter parameters is beyond the scope of this documentation.
-A Jupyter notebook is provided in [scripts/filter_workbench.ipynb](../scripts/filter_workbench.ipynb) with an example of a detailed analysis.
+Manual tuning of other filter parameters is beyond the scope of this documentation.
+A Jupyter notebook is provided in [scripts/filter_workbench.ipynb](../scripts/filter_workbench.ipynb) with an example of detailed analysis.

 ### Tap Validation